DMEP/Portfolio/Masters-Degree/Innovations-In-Computer-Science/ReadMe.md

 This module involved researching into the current advancements of computer science within certain fields such as Artificial Neural Networks.

 ## BCI and FNN Presentation
-A presentation of the two paper that have been written.
+A presentation on the findings of the two research papers, Brain COmputer Interfaces and Fuzzy Neural Networks.

 ## Brain Computer Interface
 One area chosen for the assignment was Brain Computer Interfaces (BCI) with focus on nueroprosthtics and brain to brain (B2B) applications.